- Collaborative project-based research working with NASA based learning materials.

 PARTNER SCHOOL SCIENCE PROGRAM (PSSP)

 PSSP is a perfect example of Global Friendship in action.
 For the past 21 years, GFTSE and the PSSP have been bringing together science classrooms from around the world, using a common interest in space science and space travel that is shared amongst all participants.
 Using effective NASA based learning materials and project-based teaching methods – to open communication, appreciation, and understanding between partner school students that goes beyond cultures and language.
 Students not only able to learn in an exciting and stimulating environment, GFTSE assigns “E-Pals” to children from different countries.
 These E-Pals can make life-long friendships, as students E-mail each other not only about space-related topics and projects but also about their daily lives.
-This gives PSSP a unique multi-cultural aspect that keeps teachers and students returning from year-to-year, reaching out to over 6000 students worldwide since its beginning in 2002.
+This gives PSSP a unique multi-cultural aspect that keeps teachers and students returning from year-to-year, reaching out to over 6000 students worldwide since its beginning in 2002.Program Components Include:

 Program Components Include:

-• NASA based learning materials that allow students to study science topics in a unique way through space-based activities; teachers can also incorporate activities into their own classroom curriculum.
+- NASA-based learning materials that allow students to study science topics in a unique way through space-based activities; teachers can also incorporate activities into their own classroom curriculum

 SCHOLARSHIP PROGRAM